 An administrative action involving the modification of wording for management direction and S&Gs regarding management response to fires, including refinement of S&Gs, removal of limitations on responses and clarifications of language.

 Gold Beach Ranger District

 Commercially thin approximately 600 acres of natural stands less than 110 years of age that are located within lands designated as matrix and riparian reserve.

-Variably thin up to 350 acres of 50-80 year old dense, naturally-regenerated conifer forest.
+Variably thin up to 350 acres of dense, naturally-regenerated conifer forest, that is 50 to 80 years old.
 The goal is to enhance the development of late-successional conditions for the benefit of old-growth related species.